-Mumbai drugs case: Actor Ananya Panday appears before NCB for second day, questioning underway
+Mumbai drugs case: Actor Ananya Panday questioned by NCB for second day

 For the questioning, Panday reached the agency’s office at Ballard Estate in south Mumbai around 2.20 pm on Friday.
 She was accompanied by her father Chunky Panday.

-A large number of police personnel were deployed at the NCB office, and barricades were put in place as a crowd of mediapersons had gathered outside, according to the agency.
+A large number of police personnel were deployed at the NCB office, and barricades were put in place as a crowd of mediapersons had gathered outside, according to the news agency.

+Panday left the Narcotics Control Bureau’s office around 6.20 pm, after four hours of questioning, ANI reported.
+The agency has asked the actor to appear before it again on October 25.

 On Thursday, officials from the Narcotics Control Bureau had questioned Pandey for two hours.
 Earlier in the day, the agency had raided her home at Khar in Mumbai, and seized her laptop and mobile phone.